coderodde/lce/README.md

 # lce (loan cut equilibrium)
-A library for computing debt cuts in a financial graph leading to global zero-equity.
+A library for computing debt cuts in  financial graphs leading to global zero-equity.

 First of all, you need a graph:
 ```java